 Professionally installed hardwood flooring can last for generations.
 Both repairing and replacing wood flooring can raise the property value, making it a long-term investment.
 On average, the return on investment (ROI) for hardwood flooring is 70 percent to 80 percent, so the cost of hardwood floors is well worth it.
 This is true of both solid and engineered hardwood.

 The cost to install tile floor or carpet may be lower than for hardwoods, but hardwood flooring can last for many more years without having to be repaired or replaced.
 Some scratches or dents are to be expected, but they are easily remedied with refinishing.
 Even this type of maintenance is usually necessary only once a decade or so.

 Hardwood floors require relatively little maintenance.
-For general upkeep, they need weekly sweeping, vacuuming, mopping with one of the best hardwood floor cleaners, and occasional deep cleaning.
-It’s important to stay vigilant about spills and stains to keep them from penetrating the wood.
+For general upkeep, they need weekly sweeping, vacuuming, and mopping with one of the best hardwood floor cleaners, and occasional deep cleaning.
+It’s important for homeowners to stay vigilant about spills and stains to keep them from penetrating the wood.
 Other precautions like using furniture pads will further extend the life of the hardwoods.
 When they do start to look dingy, a new wax coat or finish will get them back to looking like new.

 Carpet may be comfortable and reduce noise, but even when cleaned regularly, it collects dust, dirt, and other allergens.
 Having hardwood floors may improve a home’s air quality, since dust is easily swept and mopped away without leaving a trace.